 The college system is one of the many distinctive and special features of student life at Oxford.
-Oxford’s colleges are independent and self-governing, and relate to the University in a federal system like that of the United States.
+In the context of graduate admissions, ‘college’ and ‘colleges’ refers to all 43 of the University’s colleges, including those designated as societies and permanent private halls.

-All graduate students belong to a department or faculty and a college or hall, except those taking non-matriculated courses.
+All graduate students belong to a department or faculty and a college, except those taking non-matriculated courses.
 Supervision and teaching will be provided by your academic department, so no matter which college you belong to, this won't limit your access to potential supervisors or teaching staff; your course content is the same.

 The benefits of Oxford colleges

 The collegiate system is at the heart of the University’s success.
 Your college can provide support, facilities and membership of a friendly and stimulating academic community.